- Written by Dr.Mehmet Demircioglu

 The timing of treatment matters too.
 Some patients need medication or shampoo adjustments before surgery, and some need to restart treatment after the early healing period.
 If the scalp is actively inflamed, delaying surgery often protects healing better.

-What if psoriasis is exactly where the grafts need to go?
+Psoriasis exactly where the grafts need to go

 If active psoriasis sits exactly in the planned recipient area, I usually want that skin treated before incisions are made.
 A hairline or crown plan depends on seeing the skin clearly and placing grafts at the right angle, depth, and spacing.
 Thick scale and active redness make that judgment harder.